Watch: Retiring Seattle Times columnist Jerry Large discusses his career and takes reader questions

 Large has lived in the Seattle area since 1981.
 In that time, he has seen a lot of change in the community and at The Times.
 The city is now a wealthy tech center, forcing people who can’t afford it out to the margins of town or to other parts of King County, affecting their access to services, jobs, transportation and more, he said.
 Technology has affected newspapers, too, drying up the advertising dollars that used to keep newsrooms afloat and leading to cuts in newsroom staffs across the country over the past decade.

-“Newspaper are essential for helping the community communicate with itself, because not everybody’s going to talk with everybody else,” Large said.
+“Newspapers are essential for helping the community communicate with itself, because not everybody’s going to talk with everybody else,” Large said.
 “We facilitate those conversations.
 We help people get to know all facets of their community.
 And to the degree that we are restricted in our ability to do that, there are going to be things missing from the community conversation.”

 Seattle Times video editor Lauren Frohne, who was watching the interview live, commented to ask what advice Large has for young journalists.
 “We will always be needed,” he answered, explaining that storytelling has been important throughout human history.
 Although journalism’s business models are facing some growing pains, Large remained optimistic.
 “It’s not going to be my generation that comes up with the answers.
 Most likely, it will be yours.”